nextcloud/documentation/admin_manual/enterprise_ios_app/publishing_ios_app_8.rst

 Enterprise account you do not need to register any devices, and your testers may use any iPhone or iPad to test your app.)

+..
+Note:: If you have the Enterprise Apple developer account, there is no limit on the number of testing devices, and they do not have to be registered.

 Getting Crash Reports From Testers
 ----------------------------------